Vandivier/ella-framework/README.md

 * Developed w 5.7.20x86, but may work with other versions.
 The application works out-of-the-box with MySQL, but with trivial modification the project will support other SQL DBs and even NoSQL DBs.
 The limitting factor is TypeORM.

+### Additional Setup for Development
+1. Globally install Angular CLI: `npm i -g @angular/cli`
+1. Globally install Loopback 4 CLI: `npm i -g @loopback/cli`

 ### Architecty Things
 1. The API server and the Angular Universal server are distinct.
 So there are three entry points in the code:
-    1. Express API server entry point at /src/server.js
+    1. API server entry point at /src/server.js
     1. Angular Universal server entry point at /src/main.ts
     1. Angular Universal UI entry point at /src/client/app.module.ts